-English is the language of Instruction and examination in the School of Nursing, and success in our degree program requires a high level of English language proficiency.
+English is the language of Instruction and examination in the School of Nursing, and success in the degree program requires a high level of English language proficiency.

-If English is not your first language (i.e. is not the first language you learned at home as a child) OR (i.e. students for whom English is a second language regardless of resident status), you will need to provide evidence of adequate English proficiency for admission consideration, unless you qualify for an exemption.
+If English is not a student's first language (i.e. is not the first language learned at home as a child) OR (i.e. students for whom English is a second language regardless of resident status), that student will need to provide evidence of adequate English proficiency for admission consideration, unless they qualify for an exemption.